 Email: Your SPC email account will be used for all correspondence and notifications.
-When emailing me, be sure to include your name, class, and section number.
+When emailing me, be sure to include your name and course section.
 Do NOT use the "course messages" link in Blackboard as I rarely check it.
 Provide problem/page numbers or a screen shot if applicable.